 The Company has entered into an employment agreement with Gary A. Shiffman pursuant to which Mr. Shiffman serves as Chief Executive Officer and President of the Company.
 Mr. Shiffman's employment agreement is for an initial term of five years ending December 31, 2001.
 Pursuant to his employment agreement, Mr. Shiffman will be paid a base salary of \$250,000 in 1997 and a base salary of \$350,000 for each year thereafter, which shall be increased by an annual cost of living adjustment beginning with calendar year 1999.
-In addition to his base salary and in accordance with the terms of his employment agreement, Mr. Shiffman: (a) received a \$50,000 signing bonus; (b) received an option to purchase 250,000 shares of Common Stock in accordance with the terms of the Employee Option Plan; and (c) is entitled to incentive compensation of up to 50% of his then base salary in the event that the Company's funds from operations per share increases by more than 5.0% from the preceding year.
+In addition to his base salary and in accordance with the terms of his employment agreement, Mr. Shiffman: (a) received a \$50,000 signing bonus; (b) received an option to purchase 250,000 shares of Common Stock in accordance with the terms of the Employee Option Plan; and (c) is entitled to incentive compensation of up to 50% of his then base salary in accordance with the incentive compensation formula set forth in the employment agreement.
 A copy of Mr. Shiffman's employment agreement is attached as an exhibit to the Company's periodic filings under the Exchange Act.